Plastic Memories

-Plastic Memories (プラスティック・メモリーズ, Purasutikku Memorīzu) is a Japanese anime television series produced by Doga Kobo and directed by Yoshiyuki Fujiwara.
-The story was conceived by Naotaka Hayashi, who also wrote the screenplay, with original character designs by Okiura.
+Plastic Memories (プラスティック・メモリーズ, Purasutikku Memorīzu) is a Japanese anime television series conceived and written by Naotaka Hayashi, produced by Doga Kobo.
+The work is original character designs by Okiura, music by Masaru Yokoyama, directed by Yoshiyuki Fujiwara.
 The series aired in Japan between April 5 and June 28, 2015.

 Plot

 Plastic Memories takes place in a city (modeled after Singapore) in the near future, in which humans live alongside androids that look exactly like humans and have human emotion and memory.
 SAI Corp, the leading android production company, has introduced the Giftia, an advanced android model with the most human-like qualities of any model.
 However, there is a catch.
 The lifespan of a Giftia is determined beforehand, and a Giftia can only live for a maximum of 81,920 hours (roughly nine years and four months).
 If they pass their expiration date, it causes personality disintegration, memory loss, and outbreaks of violence; those who experience this are known as wanderers.
 Wanderers only act on instinct and can no longer recognize their owners.
 As a result, the Terminal Services are established with the duty of retrieving Giftias who are close to the end of their lifespans from their owners, and erasing the Giftias' memories.
-To perform this job, the Terminal Service employees work in teams consisting of a human (called a "spotter") and a Giftia (called a "marksman").
-The story follows the work and life of such a team in SAI Corp's Terminal Service One office, the human protagonist Tsukasa Mizugaki and a Giftia named Isla.
+To perform this job, the Terminal Service employees work in teams consisting of a human (known as a "spotter") and a Giftia (known as a "marksman").
+The story follows the work and life of such a team in SAI Corp's Terminal Service One office, consisting of the male (and human) protagonist, Tsukasa Mizugaki and a Giftia named Isla.
 Their relationship progresses, and as they both slowly fall in love, Isla is revealed to be nearing the end of her own lifespan.